Frequently Asked Questions about Coming

 Q: When and how will orientations be conducted?

-A: Parent orientations will occur the week of August 24th and will be completed virtually through Zoom.
-You will be contacted as for your specific orientation date.
+A: Mid-year enrollment orientations will be completed virtually through Zoom.
+You will be contacted about your specific orientation date.
 If you are not familiar with Zoom, instructions for use will be in your parent orientation letter.
 Contact your Family Service Workers if you have any issues.

 Q: What if I am unable to attend parent orientation?